 C macros use a call by name parameter passing; a call to the macro replaces the macro by the body of the macro.
 This is called macro expansion.
 Macro expansion is applied to the program source text and amounts to the substitution of the formal parameters with the actual parameter expressions.
 Formal parameters are often parenthesized to avoid syntax issues after the expansion.
 Call by name parameter passing reevaluates the actual parameter expression each time the formal parameter is read.

-Paragraph about the violation of the keyword “restrict”
+Paragraph about the violation of the keyword “restrict” in Part 3. – C++ does not have this keyword.
+Think about the issue.

 6.32.2 Guidance to language users